teyoatam/NovaFinancialSolutionForcasting/notebooks/README.md

 Publisher Analysis:
 Which publishers contribute most to the news feed?
 Is there a difference in the type of news they report?
 If email addresses are used as publisher names, identify unique domains to see if certain organizations contribute more frequently.

-Task 2:
-Load and prepare the data from yfinancedata(AAPL).
-Load your stock price data into a pandas DataFrame.
-Ensure your data includes columns like Open, High, Low, Close, and Volume.